sydneykmoy/cs506-final-project/README.md

 ## Data Processing
 ### Elon Musk Tweets:
-  * Checked the shape of the dataframe: (60567, 23)
-  * Checked the data types of the columns of the df
-    * str: text, characters, target, type, created_at, emotion
-    * int64: favorite_count, retweet_count, reply_count, view_count
-    * object: tweet_id
-      * This kept throwing a "DtypeWarning: Columns (0: tweet_id) have mixed types.
-Specify dtype option on import or set low_memory=False." which I resolved by specifying dtype on import.
-    * float64: neutral, fear, anger, joy, disgust, sadness, surprise, agreeableness, openness, conscientiousness, extraversion, neuroticism
-  * Converted the created_at (date) column into a datetime type so that it matches with the Tesla dataset
+  * Checked for missing values, converted the created_at column into a datetime type and sorted it to match the Tesla dataset, and converted the characters column from string to int to make it easier to work with later on while handling rows that had a non-numeric value by removing them
-    * Had to set format='mixed', which means each format will be inferred for each individual element, because some hours were written with single digits (ex.
-0:59, 1:16) while other were written using double digits (ex.
-19:14, 23:47)
-    * Had to sort the dataset for the Musk Tweets to match the order of the Tesla tweets dataset
-  * Checked for any missing values in the columns
-    * Only text had one missing value
-  * Dropped unnecessary columns
+  * Dropped unnecessary columns:
-    * Columns Dropped: text, target, tweet_id
+    * text, target, tweet_id
       * Because sentiment analysis has already been performed
-    * Columns Dropped: agreeableness, openness, conscientiousness, extraversion, neuroticism
+    * agreeableness, openness, conscientiousness, extraversion, neuroticism
-      * Because these are analyses on Elon Musk's personality in his tweets, which is unnecessary for stock price prediction
+      * Because these are analyses on Elon Musk's personality in his tweets, which is unnecessary for stock price prediction, and relates more to the psychology behind him as a person
-  * Converted the characters column from string to int to make it easier to work with later on
-    * When trying to convert the characters column I discovered that some of the rows contained a non-numeric value "#VALUE!" and removed those rows.

 ### Stock Prices:
   * Converted date column into datetime types so that it matches with the Tweets dataset